What To Expect for Your Child’s First Visit

 - Modeling (using mom or dad as a model)

 - Limits — control of behavior

-In our profession, we are trained to recognize the reasons behind your child’s dental fear and anxiety, and to manage your child’s behavior.
+In our profession, we are trained to recognize the reasons behind your child’s dental fear and anxiety and to manage your child’s behavior.
 But please always expect age-appropriate behavior to occur.
 Most children can be managed by using some simple behavior management techniques.
-Others need more time and effort and a more complicated approach.
+Others may need more time and effort and a more complicated approach.
 The majority of children can cooperate well in the dental office for treatment if a correct and careful approach is applied.
 However, some children may need alternative options for their dental treatment, which we will discuss with each parent if the need applies.

 - No paste splatter, no paste mess

 - Effectively clean and polish, interproximally, subgingivally and on all facial and lingual tooth surfaces with superior stain removal

 But Dr. Roca doesn’t stop with prophy paste-less polishing cups.
 She recently invested in a wireless prophy handpiece that is extremely quiet compared to the handpiece attached to her dental unit.
 Since we all know many kids can be very sensitive to noise, they just love this wireless prophy brush.
 She even lets them press down on the rheostat, holding it in their hands, to entertain and distract them.